theotchlx/machine-learning-demo/README.md

 ## Predicting the target variable

 The final goal is to predict the target variable, which is wine quality.
 We will use machine learning algorithms to predict this target variable.

-Nos critères de classification :
--> Metrics
+For each method we use, we will explain our understanding of how it works, its results, and how they compare to other methods.

+We will use the following prediction algorithms:

+- Random Forest
+- (Gradient Boosting)

+We will use the following classification criteria:

-    - Log loss y=0,1 ; -(ylog(p) + (1-y)log(p))
+- Log loss
-    - Brier score somme de (p-y)² : on compare chaque val de y à la probabilité
+- Brier score
 - Accuracy

--> Si régression (au lieu de classification) :
+For regression, we will use:

 - MSE
-- R² ; R² ajusté
+- R²

-Tout ça c'est des métriques qu'on peut avoir avec des randomforest.
-Faire au moins des randomforest, sinon essayer de faire du gradient boosting, etc.

-Rajouter ce qu'on aime si on trouve des trucs cools aussi.
-Montrer qu'on comprend un minimum ce que l'on fait.

-Faire un jupyter notebook ou un rmarkdown
-Que ça soit visuel pour présenter à l'oral.
-Des slides ou utiliser le rapport rmarkdown en tant que support ou défiler le jupyter notebook.
+These are all metrics that we can get with random forests.
+We will at least use random forests, but we may also try to use gradient boosting, or other methods if we have time.

+## Report presentation

+We will present our work in an Rmarkdown report.
+We will use this report as a support for our oral presentation, including visualizations.
+We may also use slides.

+Some math for understanding stuff:
+Log loss: y=0,1 ; -(ylog(p) + (1-y)log(p))
+Brier score: sum of (p-y)² : each prediction is a probability, and we compare it to the actual value.